Washington Double Star Catalog

 How can I get it included?

-may well have just missed it.
-Speed of addition is based on how much
+if you have it.
+Speed of addition is based on how much information is

 - I found an error in the WDS.
 How can I get it